acml-conf/acml2020/src/content/calls/conference-track.md

 ---

 For the conference track please submit your manuscript via CMT at: https://cmt3.research.microsoft.com/ACML2020.
-When creating a new submission on CMT, please make sure to choose "Conference" track.
+When creating a new submission on CMT, please make sure to choose **Conference** track.

 Manuscripts must be written in English, be a maximum of 16 pages (including references, appendices etc.) and follow the PMLR style.
 If required, supplementary material may be submitted as a separate file, but reviewers are not obliged to consider this.